Q2 2025

 Methodology

-Sourced from the Q1 2025 US CRE Investment and Transaction Quarterly report, the following charts provide insights into transaction activity and pricing metrics across individual property sectors.
+Sourced from the Q2 2025 US CRE Investment and Transaction Quarterly report, the following charts provide insights into transaction activity and pricing metrics across individual property sectors.

-Price trends are illustrated using a rolling 90-day average of transacted price per square foot, with additional breakdowns by subsector, and by the 10 largest metropolitan statistical areas (MSAs) by population.
+Price trends are illustrated using a median transacted price per square foot, with additional breakdowns by subsector, and by the 10 largest metropolitan statistical areas (MSAs) by population.
 Insights into the scale of activity are provided through typical transaction size, represented by the average value and square footage of reported deals.

-Additionally, average daily figures indicate the average count, and dollar value of transactions occurring on a given over a quarter, offering additional perspective on transaction volume and market velocity through time.
+Additionally, daily figures indicate the median dollar value of transactions occurring on a given day over a quarter, offering additional perspective on transaction volume and market velocity through time.

 Metrics based on transaction volume leverage national aggregates, which are adjusted for typical data infill following the end of the reporting quarter.
 This adjustment enables a more accurate representation of activity, ensuring that the data captures a comprehensive view of transaction trends and sector-specific performance.